• Skip to primary navigation

 How to make Maltesers Cupcakes

 To make the cupcakes, mix together the butter and both sugars.
-Then whisk in eggs and milk.
+Then mix in eggs and milk.

-Gently whisk in the self raising flour, malt powder and cocoa powder.
+Gently mix in the self raising flour, baking powder, malt powder and cocoa powder.
 Divide the mixture between the cupcake cases and bake them for 20-25 minutes, then put them on a cooling rack to fully cool.

 Once they are baked and cooled, remove the middle using a cupcake corer and fill it with Maltesers spread.
 Make the buttercream by mixing the butter, icing sugar, malt powder, vanilla extract and milk together.
 Pipe it onto the cupcakes and decorate with the Maltesers and Maltesers buttons.